 Italy’s La Befana

 Before Santa, there was La Befana.
 On Jan.
 6, parades of people dress as a witch-like woman with a long crooked nose and a broomstick.
-The Italian Christmas tradition dates back to the 13th century, with Italian folklore describing a witch who climbs down the chimney the night before, bringing gifts to children throughout Italy.
+One of the oldest holiday traditions around the world, it dates back to the 13th century, with Italian folklore describing a witch who climbs down the chimney the night before, bringing gifts to children throughout Italy.
 Of course, being Italian, she much prefers food and wine over cookies and milk.

 Finland’s Cemetery Tradition